QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Ciraza.md

   </table>
 </div>

-The Savorran people are the second new ethnic group to be formed from the [[Cirazan]] people, giving the same name to the land they laid claim to, [[Savorra]], located in what is now [[Destrea]], which later became the [[Kingdom of Savorra]].
+The Savorran people are the second new ethnic group to be formed from the [[Ciraza]] people, giving the same name to the land they laid claim to, [[Savorra]], located in what is now [[Destrea]], which later became the [[Kingdom of Savorra]].
 Their language, Savorran, is an evolution of the Common Alessan language, also from which most other languages spoken by Cirazans evolved from.
 Common Alessan is today considered a dead language, but Savorran still retains some striking similarity to it.

 ### Rovi people